-The Spring Literary Festival will welcome Daniel Wallace as its 9th Annual Jack Higgs Memorial Reading keynote speaker.
+The Spring Literary Festival welcomed Daniel Wallace as its 9th Annual Jack Higgs Memorial Reading keynote speaker.

 The Mockingbird, East Tennessee State University's student-created art and literature magazine, presents our ninth annual Robert "Jack" Higgs reading as part of the Bert C. Bach Written Word Initiative.
 Professor Higgs, among many notable achievements at ETSU, served as the first faculty sponsor of The Mockingbird.

 This year, we are pleased to present Daniel Wallace.
 Wallace, author of the novel Big Fish (known and loved to many of us for the Tim Burton-directed film of the same title), and J. Ross MacDonald Distinguished Professor of English at the University of North Carolina at Chapel Hill, his alma mater, where he directs the Creative Writing Program.
 Wallace will join us in conjunction with Dr. Scott Honeycutt's spring exhibit in the Reece Museum on the artist William Nealy, who is the subject of Wallace's memoir This Isn't Going to End Well.